lfglabs-dev/utu_relay/README.md

 ### get_block(height: u64) → Digest

 Retrieve the block hash for a given block height in the canonical chain.
 Returns zero if no block is set at that height.

+### assert_safe(block_height: u64, block_hash: Digest, min_cpow: u128, min_age: u64)

+Asserts that a block meets specified safety requirements.
+Will revert if the block does not meet these requirements.

+## Deployment Addresses

+The contract is deployed at the following address on both Starknet Sepolia and Mainnet:
+'''
+0x04d3c95735a74aafd9092705943b0602f100d77f2ce872ffd4962c4924e6d145
+'''

 ## Usage Example